 Tiny wild island

 The tranquil and beautiful island of St. Agnes has the most south-westerly community in the British Isles.
 Flower farming and fishing are the traditional occupations and visitors can enjoy a stress-free holiday with the silence only broken by the natural sounds of sea or bird, since traffic is rarely encountered.
 St. Agnes still has a lighthouse, the second oldest in the British Isles, but it is now disused as a light and has become a private house.
+Troy Town Farm on the island is the southernmost settlement in the United Kingdom.

 A footpath follows the deeply indented coastline, revealing beautiful sandy coves, rugged granite outcrops, heath, download, meadow, and a freshwater pool.
 This habitat attracts butterflies and moths and is often the first landfall for American vagrants or migrating birds.
 There is a profusion of wild flowers and lichens, testament to the unpolluted atmosphere and the brilliance of the night stars can be enjoyed on safe and solitary strolls.
 The evening activities are simple - a pint at the pub, a boat trip to birdwatch and see the sunset.
 Pleasures too are simple.
 Time to stand and stare, swim and dive in the crystal clear sea, search for beads at Beady Pool (relics of a 17th century shipwreck), or just find a quiet niche and settle down to read or paint.